Mct Oil - 1 Tbsp (1 tbsp)

 Incorporate Vinegar

-Add a small amount of vinegar, like apple cider vinegar, to your meals which may help in moderating glucose spikes.
+Add a small amount of vinegar, such as apple cider vinegar, to your meal to potentially help in reducing post-meal glucose spikes.

 Find Glucose response for your favourite foods